Clinical-Genomics/meatballs/README.md

 ### Previewing the contents using mkdocs serve

-This option is only available if you have the repository forked and installed locally.
+This option is only available if you have the repository installed locally.
 You could preview the content of the docs folder by running:
 ```
 mkdocs serve
 ```